Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: CIPHER

-\begin{remark}[\textbf{number of synthetic data sets $m$}] We recommend setting $m$ at a small number $>1$ if the released data will be used for statistical inferences.
-Releasing multiple sets offers a convenient way to account for the uncertainty and randomness introduced by the sanitization and synthesis procedures, coupled with proper inferential combination rules \citep{liu2016model}.
-It is easy to implement in practice and can be viewed as a Monte Carlo approach to account for the sanitization and synthesis uncertainty.
-Though releasing a single set coupled with explicitly modeling the sanitization mechanism and the synthesis model can also help to accommodate the uncertainty, the modeling can be much more challenging analytically and computationally compared to releasing multiple sets.
-In addition, as long as $m$ is not too large in that the total privacy budget is not spread too thin over the multiple sets (each synthetic set receives $1/m$ of the total privacy budget per the sequential composition theorem), the precision gained by averaging over $m$ sets of synthetic data could outweigh the additional noises introduced from releasing multiple sets than a single set. \end{remark}
+We recommend setting the number of sanitized distribution sets $m$ in the algorithm at a small number, say 1 to 5. $m>1$ is specified when there is a need to account for the randomness and uncertainty in the released information due the sanitization and synthesis.
+In addition, as long as $m$ is not too large so that the total privacy budget is not spread too thin over the multiple sets (each synthetic set receives $1/m$ of the total privacy budget per the sequential composition theorem), the precision gained by averaging over $m$ sets of synthetic data could outweigh the additional noises introduced from releasing multiple sets than a single set.
+In the case of statistical inferences based on $m$ sets of synthetic data are of interest, they can be obtained through the inferential combination rules in \cite{liu2016model}.